cduta/SequelDL/README.md

 # SequelDL
-Simple and clean SDL-based engine with database-supported backend.
+Simple and clean SDL-based engine with integrated RDBMS backend using SQL.

 # Try it
 Various demos are in `demos/`.